 Final Verdict: 4.9/5.
-Thanks to its partnership with Sprint and Verizon, Ting has excellent coverage, but is much cheaper than either.
+Thanks to its partnerships with Sprint and Verizon, Ting has excellent coverage, but is much cheaper than either.
 The only downside is that you have to buy your phone upfront from Ting, which can cost hundreds of dollars.

 Review by Dan Arrington.
 Google +